Skip to content

 For versions of Brioche that are too old or were installed without support for automatic updates, you may need to update by manually re-installing Brioche.
 In most cases, you should be able to follow the instructions from the section “Automatic installation”.

-Brioche uses the following paths on Linux:
+Brioche uses the following paths on Linux by default:

-• ~/.local/bin/brioche: The main Brioche CLI tool
+• ~/.local/bin/brioche: (A symlink to) the Brioche CLI tool

 • ~/.local/share/brioche/installed: All of the packages installed with brioche install